eitansuez/envoyfilter-ambient/docs/migrate.md

 ## Another checkpoint

-Now that we have a waypoint frontend `httpbin`, let's test rate-limiting again:
+Now that we have a waypoint fronting `httpbin`, let's test rate-limiting again:

 ```shell
 for i in {1..5}; do kubectl exec -n httpbin deploy/curl -- curl -s --head httpbin:8000/json; done